WolfVector/kirilov/README.md

 Kirilov was born due to the necesitiy of **installing** packgaes in a remote machine that has no access to internet.
 The common thing to do is to setup a local environment with the same python version that exists in the remote machine, then you do `pip freeze > requirements.txt` and proceed to migrate all the code and to start installing the packages using the `requirements.txt` file.

-**However**, in some cases the remote machine has no access to internet, so you first have to download the packages and install them in the remote server. **Kirilov** is a script that helps you to compare requirements and gives the options to download the recently added.
+**However**, in some cases the remote machine has no access to internet, so you first have to download the packages and install them in the remote server. **Kirilov** is a script that helps you to automate this.
+It will compare requirements and gives the options to download the recently added.
 With a simple command you can manage your requirements without much problem.

 ## Install